 |

 II,65.
-BY those who have attained to the perfect achievement of evil it is possible for us to understand the multitude of worlds that have been produced; indeed, it is not possible that we could accomplish all in one stroke in ignorance, because this is not (possible), not at all in knowledge. |
+BY those who have attained to the perfect achievement of evil it is possible for us to understand the multitude of worlds that have come into being; indeed, it is not possible for us to attain to perfect ignorance all at once, because it is not possible to attain [all at once to perfect] knowledge. |

 2,65. Απο τουτων οι θεληματι αυτων εις την τελειον κακιαν ηλθον μανθανομεν το μεγεθος της του θεου μακροθυμιας, και απο τουτων οι αγαθωι θεληματι αυτων αγωνιζονται εις το κατορθουσθαι τοις καλοις μανθανομεν το υπερπερασσευον του κυριου ημων ελεος. |